Kong/docs.konghq.com/src/gateway/upgrade.md

 While the migrations themselves are automated, the chart does not automatically ensure that you follow the recommended upgrade path.
-If you are upgrading from more than one minor Kong version back, check the upgrade path recommendations for Kong open source or Kong Gateway.
+If you are upgrading from more than one minor Kong version back, check the upgrade path recommendations for Kong open source or {{site.base_gateway}}.

 Although not required, users should upgrade their chart version and Kong version independently.
 In the event of any issues, this will help clarify whether the issue stems from changes in